Skip to main content

 4. Convert

-A conversion is recorded when Rako receives trustworthy evidence that the payable outcome happened.
-For instant checkout, that evidence is normally a payment webhook from the merchant’s payment processor.
+A conversion is recorded when Rako receives platform-side evidence that the payable outcome happened.
+For instant checkout, that evidence may be an authenticated payment event from a payment processor plus reconciliation against signed AAP metadata.
 For longer-cycle verticals, the evidence can be a merchant-reported conversion plus milestones such as install_scheduled, service_activated, or first_bill_paid.

 5. Settle